Se habla español

 When you buy a car/truck tire, it’s built to help you maintain control on turns and handle high speeds on the highway from the seat of your car.
 Trailer tires are designed for free rolling axles.
 This means they do not control direction and are intended to follow the tow vehicle freely.

-Trailer tires don’t need the same aggressive traction as your car/truck tires.
+Trailer tires don’t need the same aggressive traction as car/truck tires.
 But they must be sturdy enough to carry heavy loads without losing control and resist wear and heat buildup.
-They must be able to handle the sway of being towed, keeping the load and the trailer behind the tow vehicle, following steadily.
+They must also be able to handle the sway of being towed, keeping the load and the trailer behind the tow vehicle and following steadily.

 Factors to Consider While Buying Trailer Tires